wujenny15/Build-CI-CD-Pipeline/README.md

 This project will start with creating a scaffolding to assist in performing Continuous Integration and Continuous Delivery.
 And then it will use Github Actions along with a Makefile, requirements.txt and application code to perform an initial lint, test, and install cycle.
 Lastly, we will integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.

-push my code to GitHub
-It detects the changes
-Azure Pipleine will be triggered to run the tasks

-To deploy to App service , a service connections should be established between these two service first.

 ## Project Plan

 ### Trello board